- Location: California

 - A written knowledge and laws test.

-- A two-part driving test consisting of an extensive pretrip inspection, and the actual driving skills requirements.
+- A driving test consisting of an extensive pretrip inspection, and the actual driving skills requirements.

 Written Knowledge and Laws Test